Conveyancing is the transfer of legal title of property from one person to another, or the granting of an encumbrance such as a mortgage or a lien.

 On average it takes between six to eight weeks from agreeing with somebody that you will buy or sell.
 It can however be done more quickly than that.
 You will always be invited to attend for one main meeting to go through your papers in person with Kim Betts in the office and to discuss any problems.

-Click the links on the right for details on costs involved in Sale and Purchase of property, and to download our Property Buying and Selling guide.
+Click the tabs on below/right for details on costs involved in Sale and Purchase of property, and to download our Property Buying and Selling guide.

 Your Will lets you decide what happens to your money, property and possessions after your death.
 You can decide who will benefit and also make provision for your children who may need guardians and trustees to look after them and their money and property.
 If you make a Will you can also make sure you don’t pay more Inheritance Tax than you need to.
 You can write in your preferred arrangements for your funeral.